OmegaArmadillo/EDOPro-Custom-Cards/README.md

 # EDOPro-Custom-Cards
 My repository for custom cards I programmed for EDOPro

-Card images and effects belong to their original owners
+Card images and effects belong to their original owners.
+Not all effects may be working correctly and some may be missing, if you find an issue please report if possible.
-If you do not want your cards on this database you can message me to have them removed
+If you do not want your cards on this database you can message me to have them removed.

 Last Update 8/21/21